 - Call Shelter on 0800 800 4444.
 This is free from UK landlines and all major UK operators.
 Other networks may charge.

 Renting privately is often the quickest way for you to find housing.
 We would suggest you speak to the Housing Options team within the Local Authority of the area you wish to live in, as they should be able to give you further information about renting privately and you may be eligible for help under a rent deposit scheme.

 You can find contact details for lettings agents in the area by looking in the Yellow Pages or in your local free paper.

 Estuary do have a small amount of Market Rented homes, which are the same as renting from a private landlord.
-Any available homes are advertised via our agent Countrywide.
+Any available homes are advertised via our letting agent, Countrywide.